KeenanV/secure-messenger/README.md

 a message via an existing connection, and *logout*, which logs out of the account.

 ## Server info
-The server will back up the directory of users to disk, so the server going down will not remove all non-hardcoded registrations.
+The server can be started with ./server and will back up the directory of users to disk, so the server going down will not remove all non-hardcoded registrations.
 We recommend that the server not be remotely accessible over SSH, FTP or the like for security reasons.
+Finally, "serve_priv.pem" must be in the same directory